rishiba/doc_syscalls/doc/02_system_calls.rst

 System Calls
 ============

-System calls are API's which the Kernel Provides to the user space applications.
+System calls are API's which the Kernel provides to the user space applications.
 The system calls pass some arguments to the kernel space and the kernel acts accordingly on the arguments